-Soup has always played a significant role in our family eating.
-For me it ticks all the boxes - tasty, nutritious, easy to throw together in a hurry, reheats well, freezes like a dream and great in a flask for school.
+Soup has always played a significant role in our family's eating.
+For me, it ticks all the boxes - tasty, nutritious, easy to throw together in a hurry, reheats well, freezes like a dream and great in a flask for school.
 And now that we live in Dubai, one of the hottest countries in the world ......
 I would say we eat even more soup than ever.

 I suppose I thought we enjoyed quite a range of soups, but when Hella one day asked me, "Is it 'Normal' soup tonight?"
 I had to wonder HOW often we were actually eating this particular soup.
 But, hey - for me it's a winner and it's easy to see why.
-It started life as Roasted Tomato and Red Pepper Soup from New Covent Garden Soup Company's Book of Soups but then morphed into a much more relaxed recipe where exact quantities are unimportant and precision is not a factor.
+It started life as the Roasted Tomato and Red Pepper Soup from New Covent Garden Soup Company's Book of Soups but then morphed into a much more relaxed recipe where exact quantities are unimportant and precision is not a factor.
 'Normal' soup was born.

-- Sneaking a bit of super thick soup out before adding the rest of the stock makes the perfect beginnings of a pasta sauce.
+- Sneaking a bit of super-thick soup out before adding the rest of the stock makes the perfect beginnings of a pasta sauce.
 This is relaxed cooking at its best.

-I'm not sure that calling anything 'normal' ever fills me with joy but for me this is the exception - a soup that warms the soul as well as the stomach and is anything but 'normal'.
+I'm not sure that calling anything 'normal' ever fills me with joy, but for me, this is the exception - a soup that warms the soul as well as the stomach and is anything but 'normal'.

 What is your 'normal' soup?
 Let me know ......